zhaoshengEE/Stock_Price_Forecasting/README.md

 ## Description
-This project implements various machine learning (ML) models to forecast the stock price of an American gaming merchandise retailer, namely, _GameStop Corporation_.
+This project implements various machine learning (ML) models to forecast the stock price of an American gaming merchandise retailer, namely, _GameStop Corporation (GME)_.
 There are two types of forecasts in this project, which are the next-day forecast and the 30-day forecast.
 The objective of this project is to compare the performance of each model on those two kinds of forecasts, and the comparison is based on several evaluation metrics.

 ## ML models

-Here are the ML models used in this project:

 - Linear regression (LR)
 - Support vector regression (SVR)